New Flash Flood Watch

-Friday overnight: Showers and storms fade.
-Patchy fog.
+Friday night: Few showers and thunder.
+Areas of fog.
 Lows in the 60s.